 Pulno analyzes the amount of unique content.
 Website with little unique content might not be valuable for users and search engines alike.

 Properly described images will be a valuable addition to a text.
 Images might include additional information for users and search engines.
 The topic of images is discussed in more detail in this article.
+It's also worth mentioning infographics as a special kind of image that can be effectively used on your website.
+Infographics are a valuable resource because they grab user's attention and have the potential to go viral.
+What's more, Google has no issues with reading text from images, so they do contribute to high-quality content on the website.

 Duplicate content is one of the most widely discussed topics on SEO related forums.
 SEO experts argue about the impact duplicate content has on search engine rankings.
 In this article, we will follow the Google guidelines.